-- Application for Admission.
-Use your full legal name on all admissions documents and specify your campus of preference.
+- 1. Application for Admission Use your full legal name on all admissions documents.
+The campus you prefer should be clearly indicated on the application form.
 If your choice of campus is undetermined, mail your application package to the Santa Cruz campus. - 2.
-Recent photograph.
-One recent passport-style photograph. - 3.
-Statement of purpose.
-A one-page, typed essay describing your background, how you became interested in TCM and your plans beyond graduation. - 4.
-Resume.
-An up-to-date resume listing all previous education, job experience, accomplishments and volunteer work.
-Application fee.
-A non-refundable application fee of \$45.00, payable in check or money order. - 5.
-Health Evaluation.
-The course of study at Five Branches University includes clinical training.
+Recent photograph One recent passport style photograph. - 3.
+Statement of Purpose A one-page, typed essay describing your background, how you became interested in TCM and your plans beyond graduation. - 4.
+Resume An up-to-date resume listing all previous education, job experience, accomplishments and volunteer work. - 5.
+Application fee A non-refundable application fee of \$65.00, payable in check or money order.
+The application fee for international students is \$350.00. - 6.
+Health Evaluation The course of study at Five Branches University includes clinical training.
 In order to ensure the maintenance of safety precautions and a healthy environment in the Five Branches clinics, we require the completion of a Health Evaluation.
-This health evaluation must be signed by a qualified primary health care practitioner. - 6.
-Hepatitis B Vaccination or Waiver Form.
-Due to possible occupational exposure to blood or other potentially infectious materials, we recommend receiving a Hepatitis B vaccination.
-A copy of this immunization record must be provided.
-If vaccination is declined, a waiver form must be signed. - 7.
-Tuberculosis Test.
-Tuberculosis is a common, and often deadly infectious disease caused by mycobacterium.
+This health evaluation must be signed by a qualified primary health care practitioner. - 7.
+Hepatitis B Vaccination Form Due to possible occupational exposure to blood or other potentially infectious materials, we recommend receiving a Hepatitis B vaccination.
+A copy of this immunization record or blood test must be provided.
+If vaccination is declined, a

+- waiver form must be signed. - 8.
+Tuberculosis Test Tuberculosis is a common and often deadly infectious disease caused by mycobacterium.
 It usually attacks the lungs but can also affect other body systems.
 Tuberculosis is spread through the air, when people who have the disease cough, sneeze or spit.
-To ensure the maintenance of safety precautions in the Five Branches clinic, we require all applicants to have a tuberculosis clearance prior to enrollment in the Doctor's/Master's program.
-This may be done through a PPD Skin Test or a QuantiFERON TB Gold Blood Test.
+To ensure the maintenance of safety precautions in the Five Branches clinic, we require all applicants to have a tuberculosis clearance test prior to enrollment in the program.
+This may be done though a PPD Skin Test or a QuantiFeron TB Gold Blood Test.